-However, even before the line was abandoned, local interest began to restore the area.
+However, even before the line was abandoned, local interest began to restore the ‘eyesore’ on the north side of Currie.
 In 1972, a new initiative by the state Minnesota 4-H organization called Community Pride challenged all 4-H youth clubs in the state to develop and complete a project that would improve their local communities.
-Colleen Illg and Roxanne Probst, two teenaged 4-H members from Currie’s 4-H Club called the Poco-a-Poco Club, advised by adult leaders Louise Gervais and Dorothy Ruppert decided that their club’s project would be to clean up the abandoned turntable.
+Colleen Illg and Roxanne Probst, two teenaged 4-H members from Currie’s 4-H Club called the Poco-a-Poco Club, advised by adult leaders Louise Gervais and Dorothy Ruppert decided that their club’s project would be to clean up the abandoned turntable at the Currie railyards.
 For their efforts, they were chosen to represent the county at the state Community Pride Conference held in St. Paul.
 The club was honored as one of the top eight projects out of 400 in Minnesota.

 The following year, the club noticed an ad in the local paper stating that the original Currie depot was up for sale and needed to be moved off the property or it would be destroyed.
 Gervais and Ruppert instructed the girls to write to the Chicago & North Western Railroad about the depot.
 Within a few weeks, they had an answer; the Railroad would sell the depot to the club for $1 provided it was moved off the property.
-It took about two years to raise the funds to buy land across the street near the turntable and to move the depot to its present site.
+It took two years to raise the funds to buy land across the street near the turntable and to move the depot to its present site.
 The 4-H club leaders soon realized the park was going to be too much for them to handle on a volunteer basis and asked the County Government of Murray County to take it over as a county park in 1975.
 The county also asked Louise Gervais to be the park’s seasonal director and curator.
 She would not “retire” from this role until 2010; though she remained involved with the park until her death in 2017.
-For over 40 years, Gervais’ persistence and dedication to preserving local history led to what the park is today.